wcpannell/ISAProject/readme.rst

 Instructions
 ============

 This Instruction Set Architecture uses only 16 Instructions.
 Each instruction completes execution in 1 full cycle.
+However, a full cycle requires 4 clock periods to complete.
 It is worth noting that the program counter output for instruction N occurs during the last quarter of instruction N-1's cycle.

 .. image:: pics/Waves.png
    :width: 100%